 Best Time to Visit: Year-round

-Akshardham Temple, dedicated to Swaminarayan, is a modern architectural marvel and spiritual center.
-The temple is not only a religious site but also a center for cultural and social activities.
+Akshardham Temple, dedicated to Swaminarayan, is a wonderful example of modern architecture and a spiritual center.
+This temple is not only a religious place but also a center of cultural and social activities.

 Highlights